weaviate/weaviate/docs/en/use/getting-started.md

    attach to the log-output of the entire setup, but only to those of weaviate.
    Weaviate will will wait up to 2 minutes for the backing databases to come up.
 This is indicated by logging `waiting to establish database connection, this can take some time`.
-You will now that the entire stack is ready when weaviate logs the bind address and port it is listenting on.
+You will know that the entire stack is ready when weaviate logs the bind address and port it is listenting on.
 3. The configuration values used in the docker-compose setup reflect a "Try it out" or development setup.
 Production usage requires considerably more